Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Introduction

-Kinematics even in the most compact dwarfs can be complex and hot gas/HI kinematics and stellar kinematics do not trace each other, supporting scenarios of interactions \citep{Johnson12, Koleva14,Ashley17}.
-Star-bursting dwarf galaxies often show broad components in nebular emission lines which can reach velocities of up to a thousand km\,s$^{-1}$ \citep{Izotov07, Telles14} and whose origins are not fully understood yet.
-One suggestion is that SN explosions form large bubbles that drive the gas outwards, alternatively, fast winds from WR stars could provide a similar kinematic input \citep{Telles14}.
-Other suggestions include turbulent mixing layers on the surface of dense gas clouds \citep{Westmoquette07, James09} or AGN activity, although the latter has been mostly ruled out by based on ionization mesurements \citep{Izotov07, James09}.
-While those broad components seem to be frequent, they might not be present in all starburst dwarfs \citep[see e.g.][]{James10}.
-The so-called green-pea (GP) galaxies \citep{Cardamone09}, which are essentially extreme BCDs in an early stage of their starburst characterized by very strong [OIII] emission, have proven to show broad components that are likely associated with outflows from SN driven winds \citep{AmorinGPkin}.
+Star-burst dwarf galaxies often show broad components in nebular emission lines with velocities up to a thousand km\,s$^{-1}$ \citep{Izotov07, Telles14}.
+Possible explanations are 1) SN explosions or stellar winds form large bubbles \citep{Telles14}, 2) turbulent mixing layers on the surface of dense gas clouds \citep{Westmoquette07, James09} or 3) AGN activity, although the latter has been mostly ruled out \citep{Izotov07, James09}.
+Green-pea (GP) galaxies \citep{Cardamone09}, extreme BCDs in an early starburst phase characterized by strong [OIII] emission, often show broad components associated with SN driven winds \citep{AmorinGPkin}.
 The frequency of these components in the starburst galaxy population is still a matter of debate \citep[see e.g.][]{James10}.

-Galactic winds are clearly linked to starburst activity and have been extensively studied in the local Universe, where they can be directly observed (e.g. in M82 observed in H$\alpha$), out to high redshifts, where they are studied via absorption lines \citep[for reviews see][]{Veilleux05, Rupke18}.
-Emission and absorption lines study different parts of the winds but outside the local Universe, the combination of both has only been done in a few cases \citep{Erb12, Wood15}.
-Recently, the MEGAFLOW sample has started to study galactic winds detected in background QSO absorbers and their galaxy counterparts in emission with MUSE \citep{Schroetter16, Zabl19}.
-Galactic winds are now seen as a crucial factor in explaining and constraining the shape of the mass-metallicity relation \citep{Mannucci10,Chisholm18} and enriching the intergalactic medium (IGM).
+Galactic winds are linked to starburst activity.
+At low redshift they can be directly observed (e.g. in M82) while at high redshifts they are studied via absorption lines \citep[for reviews see][]{Veilleux05, Rupke18}.
+Emission and absorption lines probe different parts of the winds, but beyond the local Universe, observing both has rarely been done \citep{Erb12, Wood15}.
+Recently, the MEGAFLOW sample began to study galactic winds detected in background QSO absorbers and their galaxy counterparts in emission with MUSE \citep{Schroetter16, Zabl19}.
+Galactic winds are now seen as a crucial factor in explaining and constraining the shape of the mass-metallicity relation \citep{Mannucci10,Chisholm18} and the enrichment of the intergalactic medium (IGM).

-The place of GRB hosts among the variety of (dwarf) starbust galaxies is still a matter of debate and can best be addressed in spatially and spectrally resolved studies of these galaxies.
-Where does their star-formation come from?
-Are they mergers or are there different processes at work?
-Do we see evidence of outflows or winds from the host or specific starburst regions?
-What is the location of the GRB compared to the SF regions in the host?
-Are GRB hosts a particular sub-class of starbursts with specific properties and what are their closest analogues?
-The answer to these questions does not only provide insight to the properties of GRB hosts but also to the conditions, time and place of massive star-formation and its impact on the general evolution of starburst galaxies.